SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 analysis.
 A complete summary of the exported functions is given in the API section [`Network-Analysis-and-Representations`](https://catalyst.sciml.ai/dev/api/catalyst_api/#Network-Analysis-and-Representations).
-We illustrate these functions on the repressilator model from previous tutorials.

 ## Network representation of the Repressilator `ReactionSystem`
 We first load Catalyst and construct our model of the repressilator